 It is your responsibility to find a mentor.
 You may be able to arrange one through your place of education or through your place of work.
-You could also consult the Professional Traineeship page set up at the request of the Architects Registration Bureau.
-Here you can search for jobs, mentors and modules.
+You don't have to work at the same office your mentor does, but you have to work in the same discipline.

 This is not compulsory, although it does offer big advantages, simply because it increases the number of contact moments between the participant and mentor, thus enhancing the sharing of experience.
 But it is not a requirement.
 If, as a new graduate, you cannot find work at an office, and you choose to become self-employed, or if no mentor is available within your office, it is possible to be supervised and supported by a so-called ‘external mentor’.

 Yes, but this must be communicated immediately to the Architects Registration Bureau.
 The Bureau Architectenregister reserves the right to put your traineeship on hold if you have no mentor for more than 3 months.